From BR Bullpen

 Playing for La Habana in the 1972-1973 Serie Nacional, the 24-year-old led in RBI (74), intentional walks (18) and home runs (22).
 The first player to top 20 in a Series, he broke Agustín Marquetti's mark of 19.
 He was named Serie Nacional Most Valuable Player.
 The home run record stood for 12 years until Lázaro Junco topped it.
 In the All-Star Series that year, he led with 3 homers, 2 doubles and 6 RBI.
 Capiró hit .368 in the 1973 Amateur World Series and his three homers tied Evelio Hernández and Félix Isasi for the Series lead.

 Armando led another All-Star Series in RBI (4) and homers (2) in 1973-1974.
-He batted .324 in the 1974 Central American and Caribbean Games, which he led with three doubles and 15 RBI.
+He batted .324/.390/.568 in the 1974 Central American and Caribbean Games, which he led with three triples, four doubles (tied with José Guerrero and Romel Wallace) and 15 RBI (two more than Marquetti).
+He tied Marquetti and Alfonso Urquiola for 3rd with 10 runs and was second in slugging (.041 behind Alberto Lois).
+He handled 10 error-free chances in the outfield, mostly in left.
 He was named Most Spectacular Player of the 1974 Haarlem Baseball Week.

 Capiró drove in 27 runners for the Metropolitanos to lead the 1974-1975 Serie Nacional.
 He scored 44 runs for Habana to lead the 1975 Series Selectivas; his 12 home runs tied Antonio Muñoz for the most.
 He hit .323 in the 1975 Pan American Games.